dNationCloud/kubernetes-monitoring/docs/AWS_doc.md

 - It is a good practice to install new packages in a separate namespace, as it is easier to manage it this way.
-Create a new namespace, for example called it "monitoring"
+Create a new namespace, for example call it "monitoring"

   ```bash
   kubectl create namespace monitoring